 The idea got a lot of media attention and was picked up by the likes of CNN, the BBC, and Huffington Post.
 His plan was to try and get 500 people to support him with the development of his concept, but because of the mass attention, that number exploded to up to 960.000 people.

 In a blogpost on Phonebloks in September I wrote:

 Great idea and very interesting concept.
 I wonder if there are companies that are already getting ready to jump on this, or if we will see this on one of the crowdfunding platforms…

-Actually a combination of both happened.
+Actually, a combination of both happened.
 Dave Hakkens was approached by companies small and large that were interested.
 Among these were Intel, Nokia, and Firefox.
-Hakkens eventually decided to go with Google owned Motorola.
-Motorola was working on a modular smartphone already, and asked him to join that team, but Hakkens declined.
+Hakkens eventually decided to go with Google-owned Motorola.
+Motorola was working on a modular smartphone already and asked him to join that team, but Hakkens declined.
 He strongly believes in the power of communities and was able to convince Motorola of this.
-Motorola will provide the technical knowledge and Hakkens’ 960.000 person strong community will provide the input for the design.
+Motorola will provide the technical knowledge and Hakkens’ 960.000 people strong community will provide the input for the design.

 Time will tell.

 * The NRC Next article was the basis for this blog post.